ncremaschini/fargate-notifications/README.md

 # Welcome to Fargate Notifications CDK project!

-This project is a simple CDK project that deploys a Fargate service with containers that receive notification of dybamic changes leveraging fan-out pattern based on SNS and SQS.
+This project is a simple CDK project that deploys a Fargate service with containers that receive notification of dynamic changes leveraging fan-out pattern based on SNS and SQS.

 ## The project
 The scope of the project is to measure time taken by each components in the chain to process events down to the Fargate service.
 The project is composed by the following components: